Why Understanding Our Models, Theories, and Paradigms Is Important

 OK, So What’s a Model?
 (Sometimes Referred to as a “Framework”)

 A model depicts a theory.
-It depicts the relationships, the causes and effects suggested by the theory.
-For example, many coaching schools that have the same paradigms and have similar theories, but differentiate themselves by using different models.
+It depicts the relationships, causes, and effects suggested by the theory.
+For example, many coaching schools have the same paradigms and similar theories but differentiate themselves by using different models.

 In coaching, one of the most popular models is GROW, which is an acronym for the phases of a coaching process, including 1) clarifying goals, 2) understanding the current reality, 3) identifying relevant and realistic options to address the goals, and 4) deciding what a person will do about the situation.
 The GROW model probably is aligned with various theories, but certainly seems to be with Theory Y and also with a newer paradigm on organizations and people.